-Tyler Almond recently completed his fifth season on the Sacramento State coaching staff and his third coaching Hornet linebackers.
+Tyler Almond recently completed his sixth season on the Sacramento State coaching staff and his fourth coaching Hornet linebackers.
 During his time with the team, Almond has coached a pair of All-Americans in Todd Davis and Darnell Sankey who both went on to NFL careers.

 During the 2013 season, linebacker Todd Davis was named to the all-Big Sky Conference first team and honorable mention All-America.
 Davis led the league and ranked fifth nationally with 10.9 tackles per game.
 His 131 total tackles were the first most in school history while his 351 career tackles placed him second in the Hornet record book.
 True freshman Russell Smith ranked second on the team with 78 stops while starting all 12 games.

 In 2012, Almond coached Davis and Jeff Badger to honorable mention all-Big Sky honors.
 Davis led the team with 103 tackles, including 13.5 for loss.
 Jeff Badger concluded his career with 79 total stops giving him 206 for his career.
 That total places him 13th on the Sacramento State career list.